Canop/broot/website/docs/community.md

 Before posting a new issue, check your problem hasn't already been raised and in case of doubt **please come first discuss it on the chat**.

+### Log

+When something looks like a bug, especially keyboard problems, we need both to know the exact configuration (OS, terminal program, mainly) and to have the log.
+The log can be obtained this way:

+1. start broot with `BROOT_LOG=debug br`
+2. do the action which seems not to properly work, and nothing else
+3. quit broot
+4. go to the chat (or the GitHub issue if you already made one) and paste the content of the `dev.log` file

 ## Contribute

 **Broot** is written in [rust](https://www.rust-lang.org/).
 The current focus is linux+mac but we try to support windows too (use PowerShell instead of the old cmd).